All Practice Exams

 A.Investigate the report confidentially to gather facts before taking any action

-B.Immediately terminate the manager for violating confidentiality
+B.Terminate the manager promptly for breaching pay confidentiality expectations

 Explanation: Ethical practice requires fair and thorough investigation before disciplinary action.
 Confidential investigation protects all parties involved while determining whether a policy violation occurred.
 Immediate termination without investigation could expose the organization to legal risk.